regex.pcre #

 fn compile(pattern string) !Regex

-compile parses a pattern string and returns a compiled Regex struct.
+compile transforms a regex pattern string into a Regex object.

 fn new_regex #